 Are you craving open, green spaces, friendly village life and unrivalled craic?
-If this, or anything else from our list, sounds like you, then it could be that you should move to Ireland in 2020!
+If this, or anything else from our list, sounds like you, then it could be that you should move to Ireland!

 1. You’re craving wide open spaces